pdimens/harpy/docs/variantcalling.md

 To do so, you will need:
 - at least 4 cores/threads available
 - a configuration yaml file
-    - created with `harpy init`
+    - create with `harpy init`
 - a genome assembly in FASTA format
 - alignment files
 - sample grouping file [optional]
     - takes the format of sample\<tab\>group
-    - this file can be created with `harpy popgroup`
+    - create with `harpy popgroup` or manually
     - if created with `harpy popmap`, all the samples will be assigned to group `1`, so make sure to edit the second column to reflect your data correctly.
     - the file looks like:
 ```